 The Mississauga Hockey League’s newest community Association officially launched April 1, 2017.
 The Heartland Dragons Hockey Association provides minor hockey development and competition for boys and girls 4 to 20 years of age.
 The Association is based out of Mississauga’s Valley Community Centre and the Hershey Centre and will begin accepting player registrations for all ages and all levels of House League play beginning May 2017.

-Based on last year’s strong merger between two well-respected and historic organizations, Credit Valley Minor Hockey Association and Cooksville Minor Hockey Association, the Heartland Dragons offer an exciting new season for 2017-2018 with over 700 players on more than forty teams.
+Based on the 2016-2017 strong merger between two well-respected and historic organizations, Credit Valley Minor Hockey Association and Cooksville Minor Hockey Association, the Heartland Dragons offer an exciting new season for 2017-2018 with over 700 players on more than forty teams.

 The Heartland Dragons Hockey Association provides a comprehensive House League and highly competitive Representative ”A” program that will play as one of the six member associations of the Mississauga Hockey League.